 Perhaps the most interesting part of this is that it caught me by surprise.
 I don’t subjectively ‘feel’ much healthier than I was 18 months ago.
-I’m generally quite optimistic, so at any given point over the last 2 years I could have likely said something positive about my exercise habits, yet it's clear that real change only happened in the last year.
+But here we are.
+I guess health improvements are so gradual that unless you go from no exercise whatsoever and a terrible diet, to the polar opposite, you’re unlikely to see a drastic change in your energy levels.
+I think I’m quite an optimistic person, so at any given point over the last 2 years I could have likely said something positive about my exercise habits.

 Basically, I've learned that I'm terrible at assessing my own health and that the cold, rational eye of technology is a pretty good way to get some objectivity.
 And if that's not a great justification for buying a new Apple Watch, I don't know what is.